 Explosion At Philadelphia Oil Refinery Sends A Giant Ball Of Fire Skyward

-A pre-dawn butane explosion at an oil refinery in South Philadelphia unleashed a giant ball of flames and plumes of smoke into the air on Friday, prompting a shelter-in-place order for a nearby neighborhood and sending more than 100 firefighters to the scene.
+A predawn butane explosion at an oil refinery in South Philadelphia unleashed a giant ball of flames and plumes of smoke into the air on Friday, prompting a shelter-in-place order for a nearby neighborhood and sending more than 100 firefighters to the scene.

 The fire is "confined and being addressed, but it is not under control," Philadelphia Deputy Fire Commissioner Craig Murphy said at a morning media briefing.
 He said the shelter-in-place order, which he described as precautionary, was lifted after test samples of the air revealed no danger to the public.

 Murphy said city firefighters responded just after 4 a.m.
-ET Friday and found a vat of butane burning at the Philadelphia Energy Solutions facility.
+Friday and found a vat of butane burning at the Philadelphia Energy Solutions facility.
 Firefighters working for the energy company were already on the scene.

 Dramatic video posted on Twitter shows the sheer size of the fireball: